-Your site team will arrange a courtesy visit at your home.
-This visit is your opportunity to notify your site manager of any minor 'snags' which they will endeavour to resolve within 28 days of the visit.
+A Countryside representative will arrange a courtesy visit at your home.
+This visit is your opportunity to notify us of any 'snags' which we will endeavour to resolve within 28 days of the visit.
+A 'snag' is usually something which is damaged, broken, not fitted properly or looks unfinished.

-Once any items from the courtesy visit have all been completed you will sign off on your home with the site build team.
+Once any items from the courtesy visit have all been completed you will sign off on your home.